javelit/docs/content/get-started/installation/standalone.md

 // import a dependency with JBang-like imports (optional)
 //DEPS org.apache.commons:commons-math3:3.6.1

-// NOTE: this Jeamlit import is only here to help the IntelliJ JBang plugin - it is not strictly necessary
+// NOTE: this Javelit import is only here to help the IntelliJ JBang plugin - it is not strictly necessary
-//DEPS io.jeamlit:jeamlit:0.23.0
+//DEPS io.javelit:javelit:0.23.0

-import io.jeamlit.core.Jt;
+import io.javelit.core.Jt;
 import org.apache.commons.math3.stat.descriptive.DescriptiveStatistics;

 public class App {